 Adjusting your contact deduplication setting adjusts how and when we warn you about duplicate contacts across two different sequences.
 By default, you cannot add the same email address to the same sequence.
+At least one email step must be added to the sequence to trigger running the deduplication check.
+Dedupe checks only run once when contacts are added to a sequence.

 You can adjust this setting under your email settings in the safety section.
 Here's what each setting does: